-- A. Azacitidine is used as a single agent for individuals 60 years of age and older or individuals who cannot tolerate more aggressive regimens; OR - Azacitidine is used in combination with venetoclax for individuals 60 years of age and older or individuals who cannot tolerate more aggressive regimens (NCCN 2A, DiNardo 2019, DiNardo 2020); OR - Azacitidine is used in combination with venetoclax for individuals with unfavorable risk genetics or TP53-mutated - Azacitidine is used in combination with sorafenib for relapsed or refractory AML with FLT3-ITD mutations; OR - Azacitidine is used in combination with ivosidenib (Tibsovo) for newly diagnosed AML with a susceptible IDH1 (isocitrate dehydrogenase-1) mutation in adults 60 years of age or older, or who have comorbidities that preclude use of intensive induction chemotherapy (which includes at least one of the following: baseline Eastern Cooperative Oncology Group (ECOG) performance status of 2, severe cardiac or pulmonary disease, hepatic impairment with bilirubin > 1.5 times the upper limit of normal, creatinine clearance < 45 mL/min, or other comorbidity) (Tibsovo Label); OR - Individual has AML arising from MDS-;
+- Azacitidine is used as a single agent for individuals 6018 years of age and older or individuals who cannot tolerate more aggressive regimens (NCCN 2A); OR - Azacitidine is used in combination with venetoclax for individuals 6018 years of age and older or individuals who - cannot tolerate more aggressive regimens (NCCN 1, 2A, DiNardo 2019, DiNardo 2020); ORAzacitidine is used in combination with venetoclax for individuals who are candidates for intensive induction therapy with unfavorable risk genetics with poor risk AML (NCCN 2A) or TP53-mutated AML; OR - Azacitidine is used in combination with venetoclax for Blastic Plasmacytoid Dendritic Neoplasm (BPDCN) in systemic disease treated with palliative intent or relapsed/refractory disease (NCCN 2A); OR - D.E.
+Azacitidine is used in combination with sorafenib for relapsed or refractory AML with FLT3-ITD mutations (NCCN 2A); OR - E.F.
+Azacitidine is used in combination with ivosidenib (Tibsovo) for newly diagnosed AML with a susceptible IDH1 (isocitrate dehydrogenase-1) mutation in adults 60 years of age or older, or who have comorbidities that preclude use of intensive induction chemotherapy (which includes at least one of the following: baseline Eastern Cooperative Oncology Group (ECOG) performance status of 2, severe cardiac or pulmonary disease, hepatic impairment with bilirubin > 1.5 times the upper limit of normal, creatinine clearance < 45 mL/min, or other comorbidity) (Tibsovo Label.
+NCCN 1); OR - F.G.
+Individual has AML arising from MDS: